 Deviating from Nevada’s Child Support Formula

-Even if a couple agree to the monthly child support the formula must explain any deviation.
-If the amount agreed to is different from the standard formula, then a reason behind why it is different needs to be explained in the court order.
-Also, any such deviation must be based upon the legal factors provided in NRS 125B.080, or as we discussed above.
+When the court orders a deviation, either up or down, it must make a finding of fact.
+The court must justify, in writing, any departure from the formula.
+Even if a couple agree to the monthly child support, the formula must explain any deviation.
+If the amount agreed to is different from the standard formula, then the divorce attorneys must provide a reason why.
+Any such deviation must be based upon the legal factors provided in NRS 125B.080, or as we discussed above.